Drywall: Finishing an Inside Corner

 For a professional finish, you have to tape, then wait.

-Applying mud (drywall joint compound) and tape to an inside corner is difficult because it often involves blending three corners, like where the inside corner of a wall meets the ceiling.
-For inside corners, I prefer to use paper tape instead of fiberglass-mesh tape because it is creased down the center, and is strong and easy to work with.
+Applying mud (drywall joint compound) and tape to an inside corner is difficult because it typically involves blending three corners — the intersection of two adjacent walls and the ceiling.
+For inside corners, I prefer to use paper tape instead of fiberglass-mesh tape because it is creased down the center, and it’s strong and easy to work with.

-Before I tape inside corners, I tape and mud flat seams to ensure that the inside-corner tape laps over the flat-seam tape.
+Before I tape inside corners, I tape and mud the flat seams first so the inside-corner tape laps over them.
 Taping inside corners is done in three steps on three different days: one day for taping and two days for the finish coat.

 After each coat dries, I use a pole sander with 150-grit paper to knock down bumps or rough spots.
 If you don’t have a pole sander, you could use sandpaper wrapped around a flat wooden block.
 After the final coat, I use 150-grit (or finer) paper and sand more thoroughly.

 Step 1.
 Spread the compound, and place the tape.
 Spread the joint compound at least 1/8 in. thick over the length of the joint.
 Starting in the corner, carefully place the tape on the surface of the compound over the joint.
 Press the tape into the compound.